BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 </blockquote>

 <p>
-Lieutenant is the lowest rank among officers: an entry-level job.
+Second lieutenant is the lowest rank among officers: an entry-level job.
 He was a world-famous mathematician with the same job as Albert Einstein, ready to go through boot camp (Officer Candidate School), and he was dead serious.
 The reason is probably that he escaped both communism and the Holocaust.
 </p>